 Bagley Lakes

 One of my favorite alpine lakes in North Cascades National Park is Bagley Lakes.
-This accessible lake is the perfect spot for ceremonies with guests, especially those who aren’t able to walk far distances, as there are a variety of different lookout spots right from the parking lot.
+This lake is the perfect spot for ceremonies with guests, especially those who aren’t able to walk far distances, as there are a variety of different lookout spots right from the parking lot.
 However, if you’re up for the walk, a short trail will take you to the base of the lake where you can see all the wildflowers and snowfields.
 The actual base of the lake isn’t large, so no more than 3-4 people are recommend for ceremonies.
 Since this is one of the more popular lakes in the area, I recommend a sunrise or sunset ceremony.

 A Fire Lookout

-Washington State is famous for its various fire lookouts.
+Washington State is famous for its fire lookouts.
 Currently, there are 93 lookouts you can hike to, many of which are in the North Cascades region!
 While fire lookouts often require uphill hiking, I can almost guarantee you that it’s always worth the effort.
 Fire lookouts, especially in North Cascades National Park, have some of the most jaw-dropping views you can find in the United States.
 Most of them are completely surrounded with 360 degree views of mountain ranges and valleys.
 I know of a few secret lookouts I only share with my couples, but if you’re up for the challenge, consider hiking the two most famous in the area: Sourdough Mountain and Park Butte.

 Washington Pass Overlook